uhuc-de/minecraft-vanilla-server-toolset/README.md

 Multiple instances:
 -------------------

-If you want to run multiple instances of minecraft on the same maschine you can copy the minecraftd.sh to minecraftd-diverent.sh and just need to change the variable "\_INSTANCE".
-Then run minecraftd-diverent.sh install $version.
+If you want to run multiple instances of minecraft on the same maschine you just need to run the installer with a different instance parameter: eg.: $ install.sh <version> otherworld

 Troubleshooting: